kaskeaja/LSTM-autoencoder/README.md

 LSTM sequence to sequence model anomaly detection based on <a href="https://arxiv.org/abs/1607.00148v2">LSTM-based Encoder-Decoder for Multi-sensor Anomaly Detection</a>

+Checkout the [notebook](notebooks/run.ipynb) to see how the model works on synthetic data.

 ### How do I get set up? ###

 Create virtual env and install pip packages